ibois-epfl/TSlam/eval/readme.md

 ## TODO:
 - add `scripts/compute_model_metrics.py` to `batch_sequence.sh`
 - add `scripts/compute_summary.py` to `batch_dataset.sh`
+- replace all the `refined_stream.csv` with the new interpolation
+    - the data format is changed, check if there is something using it other than `io_stream.py`
+- check if the 30 frames shift is still needed (probably not)
+- modify `optitrack/capture.py` to replace the refinement with the new function

 ## Run
 ### Results for the entire dataset